midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 # Auxiliary Data

 This folder is used to store additional data relevant to the RSV modeling efforts.
-It contains two folders: one per each CDC source and the python code to extract and update the data.
+It contains three folders: one per each CDC source and the python code to extract and update the data.

 The data is updated weekly by the [update-rsv-data](../.github/workflows/update-rsv-data.yaml) GitHub Action, which runs weekly on Friday morning, 9:00 am UTC.

+For the NREVSS and NSSP data, for each CSV file, a `as_of` column has been added containing the date the data point has been last downloaded.
+As the source data are expressed using a rolling time period, the rolling time series is updated weekly and the "historical" data are kept in the CSV file.

 ## The National Respiratory and Enteric Virus Surveillance System (NREVSS)